UK challenger banks: who’s who (and what’s their tech)

 For its tech, MoneeMint picked the Digibanc enterprise banking suite from Codebase Technologies.

 Monese was originally launched targeting expatriates and immigrants.
 It says it is “building the world’s most inclusive banking service and provider of 100% mobile current accounts”.
+As of spring 2019, it had over one million customers.

 People can open bank accounts anywhere in Europe on their smartphone with Monese in as little as three minutes, Monese says.
 The account comes with a monthly charge of £4.95.